baremetalphp/go-appserver/README.md

 ## 📄 License

 MIT License.
-Do whatever you want, just don’t sue us.
+You can do whatever you want with this code :)